 We as investors tend to get too wrapped up in whatever the popular narrative is, and that tends to make things seem far more binary than they actually are.
 Google, Facebook and Microsoft didn’t stop spending suddenly in mid-March… China didn’t stop buying from Keysight when Huawei got banned.
 Big companies paused some of their ordering and stopped buying some things for some of their data centers for at least a little while, arguably because they had gotten ahead of themselves and built up too much inventory… and Keysight is still seeing growing sales in China, including a little bit that is still allowed to Huawei and also plenty of sales to non-Huawei customers (Huawei has historically accounted for about 3% of Keysight revenues, and they see that dropping to 1-2% next year… so it’s meaningful, and political shifts will make a difference, but it’s not overwhelming).

-So the trade war continues, data center growth may or may not pick up to previous levels at the end of the year… but activity is still taking place — tech stocks tend to turn on a dime, and to all react to the same shifting stories that we tell to explain (and oversimplify) what’s happening, but the business is never 100% positive or 100% negative, some of coping with that means just riding the waves… and ignoring the financial news is probably one of the better ways to do that, if you value your sanity.
+So the trade war continues, data center growth may or may not pick up to previous levels at the end of the year (though the big Intel beat yesterday was a shot in the arm for that segment)… but activity is still taking place — tech stocks tend to turn on a dime, and to all react to the same shifting stories that we tell to explain (and oversimplify) what’s happening, but the business is never 100% positive or 100% negative, some of coping with that means just riding the waves… and ignoring the financial news is probably one of the better ways to do that, if you value your sanity.

-Disclosure: Of the stocks mentioned above I own shares of Keysight, NVIDIA, Facebook, and Google owner Alphabet.
+Disclosure: Of the stocks mentioned above I own shares of and/or call options on Keysight, NVIDIA, Facebook, Intel, Apple and Google owner Alphabet.
 I will not trade in any covered stock for at least three days after publication, per Stock Gumshoe’s trading rules.